adonis-dym/Spam-Video-Detection-System/README.md

 # Spam-Video-Detection-System
-Spam Video Detecting System for Self-media Website Bilibili We design a span video detector.
-Given impression information before user watched the video(title/cover image/clicks/type), output the possibility of being a spam detector.
+Spam Video Detecting System for Self-media Website Bilibili
+We design a span video detector.
+Given impression information before user watched the video(title/cover image/clicks/type), output the possibility of being a spam video.

 We define spam video as following:
 1. High clicks with low collections or likes.